KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 # Motivation and Comparison

-The motivation for using this approach falls into three main categories:
+The motivations for using this approach fall into three categories:

 * Significant increase in shadow map resolution while maintaining highly configurable (even dynamic) performance costs
 * Provide the ability to cover massive world distances with a single shadow technique